-It was winter 2002 and our little family packed up our dog, hamster, two cats, and every tiny bit of our Mississippi charm as we headed out on a crazy 4-year adventure of living high in the Pocono Mountains of NE Pennsylvania.
+It was winter 2002 when our little family packed up our dog, hamster, two cats, and every little bit of our Mississippi charm, as we headed out on a crazy 4-year adventure of living high up in the Pocono Mountains of NE Pennsylvania.

-For me to say that things in our new rustic woodland paradise were a bit different from our beloved Southern comfort would be a hilarious understatement.
+For me to sit here today and say that life in our new rustic woodland paradise was just a little bit different from our beloved Southern comfort would be a hilarious understatement.
+Seriously hilarious.

-Plus we had absolutely NO idea how to drive on those icy mountain roads.
-And, for some reason, somebody thought it was a great idea to curve them around every giant rock, cliff, and waterfall in sight.
+Plus there was also the fact that we had absolutely NO idea how to drive on those icy mountain roads that somebody was thoughtful enough to curve around every giant rock, cliff, and waterfall in sight.
 This meant that the logical city road grids of our past were banished to just a sweet memory.
-There was no N/S or E/W roads here.
+There truly was no N/S or E/W roads here.
 Nope.

 And, did I mention there were hungry critters roaming around?
 Everywhere.

 And let’s not forget the skunks.
-Not only were they gigantic, they also commanded serious respect, as well.
-These waddling balls of black and white fluff could cause a whole carful of adults to whimper in fear just by their late-night strolls straight down the double yellow line on those twisty mountain roads.
+Not only were they gigantic, but they also commanded some serious respect, as well.
+These waddling balls of black and white fluff could cause a whole carful of adults to whimper in fear just by witnessing their late-night strolls that ran straight down the double yellow line on those twisty mountain roads.

 From a distance.